Why we work with businesses

-And most businesses know this themselves.
-They know that successful economies rely on healthy ecosystems, and that issues like climate change, water shortages and the loss of natural assets pose big risks to their own futures.
-A lot of companies have already made big, positive advances, while others are unsure about how to go about it.
+We know that successful economies rely on healthy ecosystems, and that issues like climate change, energy security and the loss of natural assets pose big risks to the sustainability of communities, and the corporations that depend on them.
+Some companies have already made positive advances, while others are unsure about how to go about it.

-That’s where we can help.
-And it’s why we don’t just work with companies who are already doing everything ‘right’.
+That’s where we come in.
+And it’s why we don’t just work with companies who are already doing most things ‘right’.
 Sometimes the biggest changes can come about by forming challenging relationships and creating constructive solutions together.

 Are you sitting comfortably?
 Sustainable timber sourcing and the UK furniture industry Read More